 IUPUI High School Math ContestThis contest is an opportunity for teachers to supplement their lesson plans and provide students with creative and competitive outlets.
 Students study patterns, analyze relationships, draft and refine their solutions, and submit their work.

-IUPUI would like to thank all participants for their efforts in this year's contest
+IUPUI would like to thank the 2019 participants for their efforts in the contest

 1) Students are not allowed to use the internet for anything other than the Essay Problem.
 Books can be used for any of the problems.